MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-C-Uninspected-Vessels/part-28-Requirements-Commercial-Fishing-Industry-Vessels/subpart-I-Citizenship-Waiver-Procedures/section-28.1105.md

 (e) Upon receipt of a request submitted under paragraph (a) of this section and required information submitted in accordance with paragraphs (b) through (d) of this section, the Coast Guard will evaluate the information and may investigate further, as necessary, to determine the validity of the information provided.

-Effective Date Note:At 79 FR 8869, Feb.
+[USCG-2010-0625, 79 FR 8869, Feb.
+14, 2014, as amended by USCG-2016-0498, 82 FR 35089, July 28, 2017]Effective Date Note:At 79 FR 8869, Feb.
 14, 2014, § 28.1105 was added.
 This section contains information collection and recordkeeping requirements and will not become effective until approval has been given by the Office of Management and Budget.